QS3H/QS3H/README.md

 ### <div align="center">Hi my name is Shawky Ahmed, I am a passionate programmer aspiring to be a full-stack developer 👨‍💻 </div>

 - ⚡ Fun fact: I Love learning new things
+- In 2025 I am focusing on consistency
+- I am currently learning and practicing the MERN tech stack

 <br/>